ReturnHelper/return-request-api-docs/source/getting_start.rst

 1. :ref:`method-CreateReturnRequest` - create Return Request with product and shipment information.
 If Return Request is created successfully, ``shipmentId`` will be returned in the response message.
 2. :ref:`method-CreateLabel` - request label by ``shipmentId``
 3. :ref:`notification-label` - label request result will be sent to your :ref:`notification_endpoint`
 4. If result is received, ``shipmentId`` is included. ``shipmentId`` is the one you used to request create label.
 5. If label is created successfully, label (file url) will be found in the result.
 Otherwise, error info will be found instead.

 Cancel return label
 -------------------

 1. If label is created successfully, it will be linked with the return request and corresponding shipment.
 2. However, in somehow, it is no longer needed.
 You have to cancel label in system.
 3.  :ref:`method-CancelLabel` - Cancel label by ``labelId``, which is expected in the :ref:`notification-label`.

+.. _gettingstarted-ReturnArrival:

 Return inventory at the return arrival
 --------------------------------------